-Over the past 90+ years, approximately 22,000 wild sheep have been translocated in the U.S. and Canada, in almost 1,500 separate transplant operations.
+Over the past century, more than 22,000 wild sheep have been translocated in the U.S. and Canada, in more than 1,500 separate transplant operations.
 Since inception, WSF and our network of Chapters and Affiliates have supported and participated in hundreds of wild sheep transplants, providing funding, manpower, and critical political support to assist state and provincial agencies with wild sheep restoration efforts.

 Without habitat, there would be no wild sheep.
 WSF has a long and notable record of supporting wild sheep habitat enhancements, ranging from prescribed burning to water development, and from noxious weed control to fence modification.
 Periodically, WSF strategically partners with other individuals and organizations to secure permanent conservation easements and/or land acquisitions on parcels that provide crucial wild sheep habitat.

 This video was produced from a scientific presentation during the January 15 Wildlife Professionals meeting held during the Wild Sheep Foundation’s 2020 Sheep Show® convention in Reno, Nevada.
 In this video Stuart Jennings introduces a new and exciting enhanced soil fertility technology that can be used to manage or minimize “cheatgrass” and other annual grass infestations.

 Disease Research & Surveillance

 WSF has a long record of support for wild sheep disease research, most notably, our continuing support for the Rocky Crate Chair for Wild Sheep Disease Research, at Washington State University in Pullman, WA.
 Drs.
 Sri and Besser previously occupied that Rocky Crate Chair position, leading efforts to identify respiratory pathogens that lead to pneumonia outbreaks and subsequent die-offs of wild sheep, west-wide.